A more holistic understanding of scenes for Computer Vision

-About a quarter of our users in Hasty are part of the research community.
+About a quarter of our Hasty users are part of the research community.
 We reached out to them to learn more about their research.
-We learn so much during these calls, that we asked some of the researchers to write a bit about their work for our blog.
-This time Juan Lagos Benitez who’s doing his Ph.D. at Tampere University shares his thoughts on panoptic segmentation.
+We learned so much during these calls that we asked some researchers to write a bit about their work for our blog.
+This time Juan Lagos Benitez, who is doing his Ph.D. at Tampere University, shares his thoughts on panoptic segmentation.

-If you want to learn more about the project, reach out to Juan on LinkedIn.
-And definitely don’t forget to check his Github profile where he publishes his extensions to the most famous architecture for panoptic segmentation .
+If you want to learn more about the project, please get in touch with Juan on LinkedIn.
+And don’t forget to check his GitHub profile, where he publishes extensions to the most famous architecture for Panoptic Segmentation.

 And yes, the dog in the image is Juan’s puppy.
 It’s super cute, isn’t it?

-Computer vision and scene understanding have become game-changer in today’s world.
+Computer vision and scene understanding have become game-changers in today’s world.
 As we move forward into giving autonomous capabilities to machines to perform tasks in a human-way fashion, understanding the surroundings, objects around, and scenes becomes pivotal.
-We as humans, not only see things as a mere stimulus, we comprehend what we see.
-We give meaning to what our eyes capture.
+As humans, we see things as a mere stimulus and comprehend what we see.
+Our brain gives meaning to what our eyes capture.
 We also unconsciously assign attributes to the things we see, such as distance, density, number of objects, amount, speed, dangerousness, texture, and even temperature.
-We may not be very accurate in each one of those measurements we make instinctively.
-Still, when we see something, we recognize hundreds of patterns that allow us to perform different tasks effectively, e.g., sports, driving, walking, playing video games, etc…
+We may not be very accurate in each of those measurements we instinctively make.
+Still, when we see something, we recognize hundreds of patterns that allow us to perform different tasks effectively, e.g., sports, driving, walking, playing video games, etc.

-Panoptic segmentation combines instance segmentation and semantic segmentation to provide a more holistic understanding of a given scene than the latter two alone.
-In this post, I will walk you through the concept of panoptic segmentation and how it is helping machines to view the world the way we see it.
-I will also briefly review a novel approach to panoptic segmentation known as EfficientPS (http://panoptic.cs.uni-freiburg.de/), a deep convolutional neural network for panoptic segmentation, which uses EfficientNet as backbone for extracting features and how to obtain ground truth annotations using Hasty.
+In this post, we are diving into the Panoptic Segmentation concept.
+Panoptic Segmentation combines Instance Segmentation and Semantic Segmentation to provide a more holistic understanding of a given scene than the latter two alone.
+In this post, I will walk you through the philosophy behind Panoptic Segmentation and show you how it is helping machines to view the world in the way we see it.
+I will also briefly review a novel approach to Panoptic Segmentation known as EfficientPS, a deep Convolutional Neural Network for Panoptic Segmentation, which uses EfficientNet as a backbone for extracting features.
+Additionally, you will learn how to obtain ground truth annotations for a Panoptic Segmentation task using Hasty.

-Semantic segmentation refers to the task of classifying pixels in an image.
+Semantic Segmentation refers to the Computer Vision task of classifying pixels in an image.
 It is done by predefining some target classes, e.g., “car”, “vegetation”, “road”, “sky”, “sidewalk”, or “background”, where “background” is in most cases a default class.
 Then, each pixel in the image is assigned to one of those classes.
 Here’s an example:

-As you can see in the previous example, every pixel in the image was colored depending on its class; hence, every pixel belonging to a car is masked in blue and the same goes for the sidewalk, the vegetation, road, and the sky.
+As you can see in the example, every pixel in the image was colored depending on its class; hence, every pixel belonging to a car is masked in blue, and the same goes for the sidewalk, the vegetation, the road, and the sky.

-So far so good.
-But what if we want to dig deeper into the type of information we can extract here.
-Say, for example, we want to know how many cars are in one picture.
-Semantic segmentation is of no help here as all we can get is a pixel-wise classification.
-For such a task, we need to introduce the concept of object detection and instance segmentation.
+So far, so good.
+But what if we want to dig deeper into the type of information we can extract here?
+For example, we want to know how many cars are in one picture.
+Semantic segmentation is no help here, as all we can get is a pixel-wise classification.
+For such a task, we need to introduce the concept of Object Detection and Instance Segmentation.

-When we do object detection, we aim to identify bounded regions of interest within the image inside of which is an object.
-Such objects are countable things such as cars, people, pets, etc. It doesn’t apply to classes such as “sky” or “vegetation” since they are usually spread in different regions of the image, and you cannot count them one by one since there’s only one instance of them — there is only one “sky” not multiple.
+When we do Object detection, we aim to identify bounded regions of interest within the image, inside of which is an object of a target class.
+Such objects are countable things such as cars, people, pets, etc. It does not apply to classes such as “sky” or “vegetation” since they are usually spread in different regions of the image, and you cannot count them one by one since there’s only one instance of them — there is only one “sky” not multiple.

 It is very common to use bounding boxes to indicate the region within which we will find a given object.
 Here’s an example:

-In the previous image, there are three bounding boxes, one for each car on the image.
-In other words, we are detecting cars, and we can now say how many of them are in the image.
+In the previous image, there are three bounding boxes, one for each car in the image.
+In other words, we are detecting cars and can now say how many of them are in the picture.

-Now, not all the pixels inside those bounding boxes correspond to a car.
+Now, only some of the pixels inside those bounding boxes correspond to a car.
 Some of those pixels are part of the road; others of the sidewalk or the vegetation.
-If we want to obtain richer information from object detection, we can identify what pixels specifically belong to the same class assigned to the bounding box.
-That is what is called instance segmentation.
+If we want richer information from Object Detection, we can identify what pixels specifically belong to the same class assigned to the bounding box.
+That is what is called Instance Segmentation.
 Strictly speaking, we perform pixel-wise segmentation for every instance (bounding box in our case) we detected.
 This is what it looks like:

-So we went from a rough detection with a bounding box to a more accurate detection in which we can also identify instances and therefore count the number of objects of a given class.
-In addition to that, we know exactly what pixels belong to an object.
+So we went from a rough detection with a bounding box to a more accurate detection in which we can also identify instances and count the number of objects of a given class.
+In addition, we know exactly what pixels belong to an object.

-As mentioned in the introduction of this post, panoptic segmentation is a combination of semantic segmentation and instance segmentation.
-To put it another way, with panoptic segmentation, we can obtain information such as the number of objects for every instance class (countable objects), bounding boxes, instance segmentation.
-But, also we get to know what class every pixel in the image belongs to using semantic segmentation.
-This certainly provides a more holistic understanding of a scene.
+As mentioned in the introduction of this post, Panoptic Segmentation is a combination of Semantic Segmentation and Instance Segmentation.
+To put it another way, Panoptic Segmentation can obtain information such as the number of objects for every instance class (countable objects), bounding boxes, and Instance Segmentation masks.
+As a bonus, we get to know what class every pixel in the image belongs to from Semantic Segmentation.
+As a whole, this certainly provides a more holistic understanding of a scene.

-Now that we’ve covered the basics let’s put this into practice.
-How can we do panoptic segmentation with a deep learning model?
-At this point, I’d like to introduce a model developed at the University of Freiburg called “EfficientPS” (http://panoptic.cs.uni-freiburg.de/).
+Now that we have covered the basics, let’s put this into practice.
+How can we do Panoptic Segmentation with a Deep Learning model?
+At this point, I would like to introduce a model developed at the University of Freiburg called EfficientPS.

 EfficientPS is a deep learning model that makes panoptic predictions at a low computational cost by using a backbone built upon EfficientNet architecture.
 It consists of: